janjaali/sendGrid-mock/README.md

   * All the above can be combined

 * Clear sent mails via an API (`DELETE /api/mails`)
+  * You can also delete all mails sent to a certain email address: `DELETE /api/mails?to=email@address.com`

 * Retrieve sent mails via a simple UI
   * You can add basic authentication to it by specifying an environment variable `AUTHENTICATION` which has the following format: `user1:passwordForUser1;user2:passwordForUser2`